quadrate-language/quadrate/docs/docs/docs/learn/7-advanced/anonymous-functions.md

 }
 ```

-### Capture by Value
+### Capture by Reference

-Variables are captured by value at the time the closure is created.
-Changes to the original variable don't affect the captured value:
+Variables are captured by reference.
+Changes to the original variable are visible to the closure:

 ```qd
 fn main() {